1.3.1 Info and Relationships

-This document provides information about the Acquia Web Governance accessibility check:
+This document provides information about the Acquia Web Governance accessibility (glossary term, activate to view definition) check:

 Problems can occur when the <pre> element is used to simulate tables because this method relies on visual spacing and monospaced fonts to align data.
-This method provides no structural information to assistive technologies.
+This method provides no structural information to assistive technologies (glossary term, activate to view definition).
 Screen reader users cannot navigate between rows and columns or understand the relationships between data points.
 Users who require text resizing may find that simulated tables become unreadable when the font size is increased.

 This check affects the following users who have: